0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 The Local Node will be **listed and promoted as an official member** of the ReFi DAO Network across:

-- The ReFi DAO website’s Local Node Directory
+- The ReFi DAO website's Local Node Directory
-- ReFi DAO’s social media and public communications (where appropriate)
+- ReFi DAO's social media and public communications (where appropriate)
 - Network-aligned platforms such as [Karma GAP](https://karmagap.org/) and other emerging ReFi DAO partner ecosystems

-This recognition amplifies the Local Node’s visibility and validates its alignment with the regenerative movement.
+This recognition amplifies the Local Node's visibility and validates its alignment with the regenerative movement.

 ### **3.3 Community Access & Coordination Channels**